awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 This parameter is not supported for Windows containers\.
 The hard limit of memory \(in MiB\) to present to the task\.
 It can be expressed as an integer using MiB, for example `1024`, or as a string using GB, for example `1GB` or `1 GB`, in a task definition\.
 When the task definition is registered, a GB value is converted to an integer indicating the MiB\.
 For tasks hosted on Amazon EC2 instances, this field is optional and any value can be used\.
 If a task\-level memory value is specified then the container\-level memory value is optional\.
 If your cluster does not have any registered container instances with the requested memory available, the task will fail\.
 If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.
-For tasks hosted on Fargate, this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
+For tasks hosted on Fargate \(both Linux and Windows containers\), this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 ## Container definitions<a name="container_definitions"></a>